Quick Answer

 What is China Clay?

-China clay is another name for kaolin, derived from Kaoling in China where it was historically used for porcelain.
-In modern usage, the term is often linked to ceramics and pottery contexts.
+China clay is simply another name for kaolin, derived from "Kaoling" (China), where the material was historically mined and used to produce porcelain.

 Kaolin vs China Clay: Key Differences